 We are asking for:

 Take Action!
-You can prevent Lam's Traffic Jam with 2 clicks.
+You can help Save Tualatin Road with 2 clicks.
 Seriously!
-The sample email to the City is already written, just Load and Send.
+An email to the City is already written, just Load and Send.
 No typing or copy/paste required.
 This could be the easiest thing you've ever done:

 Tualatin Service Center